List of Cobra characters: Big Boa

+Black Dragon Leader

+The Black Dragon Leader (also called Black Dragon) is the leader of the Black Dragon organization.
+Back when the original Black Dragon organization was wiped out by the original G.I.
+Joe Team, one unidentified survivor went on to rebuild the organization and become its leader.
+Afterwards, the Black Dragon Leader allied his organization with Cobra as well as planned his revenge on the G.I.
+Joe Team.

+Black Dragon Ninjas

+The Black Dragon Ninjas work for the Black Dragon organization when it allied with Cobra.
+While Cobra Commander had Doctor Mindbender brainwash the ninjas to be loyal to Cobra Commander, Storm Shadow secretly did an Arashikage trick that enabled them to be secretly loyal to him.

+Black Dragon Troopers

+The Black Dragon Troopers work for the Black Dragon organization when it allied with Cobra.
+They serve as master spies who are recruited in secret and are experts in armed combat and using explosives.
+The Black Dragon Troopers will complete their missions at all costs.

 Black Out

 Black Out is the code name of Thomas G. Stall.
 He is the brother of G.I.
 Joe members Barrel Roll and Bombstrike, and was born in Cincinnati, Ohio.
 Black Out washed out as a candidate for the G.I.
 Joe Team, when he failed his psychological exam.
 Angered that his brother was accepted, Black Out joined up with the Cobra Organization as a sniper.
 His possible reason for being denied membership in G.I.
 Joe is that he might have been behind the disappearance of Bombstrike.
 Black Out also goes together with Firefly and Munitia as H.I.S.S. (short for Hierarchy of Infiltration, Stealth, and Sabotage).

 Black Out was first released as an action figure in 2003, carded in a two-pack with Flint.
 In G.I.
 Joe: America's Elite, he served as a member of the elite Plague Troopers.

 Body Bags

 Body Bags is a member of Cobra's Plague Troopers.
 He was selected from the Range Vipers and has seamlessly fit into the unit.